frankwyf/programming-project/readme.md

 Option 4 is to display all the details of the librbay, like the book id, title, author, year of publication and copies which are currently available.

 Option 5 is to quit the whole system, when all the book information is updated and stored in the book file.

+### Tests-and-submission-files
+The systme is tested uder windows and centOS(linux) virtual machine.
+The Functions can be used properly and a relevant amount of error siutuations are considered and dealt with.
+However, I found that due to the different ways of storing a .txt file, under linux OS, all the three files(book file user file, loan file) requires a "dos2unix" command to be restored in unix coding so that the fucntions can be presented properly.
+In my subbmited files, there is a folder called "linux_file" which contains three unix coding .txt files for showing the system under linux OS.

 ### Git with a Git Hub repository was used for verison control in this work, the URL of the remote repository and screenshots of gits commision is presented below
 URL of git respository:https://github.com/frankwyf/programming-project.git